liftedkilt/betterthan.gold/content/resources.md

 **[The Price of Tomorrow](https://amzn.to/3pcIdFw) -**
-Why inflation is doomed to fail, and why deflation is the key to future prosperity.
+Why inflation is doomed to fail, and deflation is the key to future prosperity.

 ---